 - 47. The Authority has reviewed the description of the DBNGP provided as Appendix 2 of the revised access arrangement.
 The Authority considers that the general form of the description of the DBNGP that is provided in Appendix 2 is consistent with the requirements of rule 48(1)(a) of the NGR and draft decision amendment 1 as the description includes elements of the DBNGP that are covered under the NGL and NGR. - 48.
 However, the Authority observes that the description of the DBNGP provided as Appendix 2 differs in some details from the pipeline description published on DBP's website (as at the date of this final decision).
-These differences include: - depiction in the Appendix 2 description of the BEP Capacity as an element of the pipeline; - depiction in the Appendix 2 description of some inlet and outlet points being inactive or decommissioned; - depiction in the website description, but not in the Appendix 2 description, of some additional lateral pipelines (Devil Creek, Cape Preston, Ashburton, Mandurah); - depiction in the website description, but not in the Appendix 2 description, of a Pluto branching point and Pluto delivery point; - depiction in the website description, but not in the Appendix 2 description, of an offtake connection to Western Energy; and - depiction in the website description, but not in the Appendix 2 description, of a "loop" between the Wagerup Cogen offtake and the Kemerton Power Station offtake. - 49.
+These differences include: - depiction in the Appendix 2 description of the BEP Capacity as an element of the pipeline; - depiction in the Appendix 2 description of some inlet and outlet points being inactive or decommissioned; - depiction in the website description, but not in the Appendix 2 description, of some additional lateral pipelines (Devil Creek, Cape Preston, Ashburton, Mandurah): - depiction in the website description, but not in the Appendix 2 description, of a Pluto branching point and Pluto delivery point; and - depiction in the website description, but not in the Appendix 2 description, of an offtake connection to Western Energy. - 49.
 These differences lead the Authority to the view that the description of the DBNGP in Appendix 2 of the revised proposed access arrangement is not up to date. - 50.
 As indicated above, DBP submitted that the description of the pipeline is consistent with pipeline assets for which the related capital expenditure is or has been added to the capital base up to 31 December 2010.
 The description intentionally excludes assets which were in existence at 31 December 2010, but for which the capital expenditure has been included in forecast capital expenditure for 2011.
 The Authority requires this to be remedied before the access arrangement proposal will be approved. - 51.
 The Authority does not accept that the timing of adding capital expenditure to the capital base is the determinant of whether the assets created by this capital expenditure form part of the pipeline at a given time.
 Rather, the Authority considers that the relevant determinant is whether the assets were in place and commissioned at that time, and hence available for the provision of pipeline services.